cucumber/react-components/README.md

 - This package is distributed in ES module format only.
 - React 18 or above is required.

-The source code for screenshots above is:
+The source code for the screenshot above is:

 ```jsx
 import { EnvelopesProvider, GherkinDocumentList } from '@cucumber/react-components'